jajja/jorm/README.md

 ### Getting the code

 Getting jORM to a public maven repo is one of the items on the timeline of the project.
-For now clone the RC.
+For now clone the git repo to get a fresh copy!

     > git clone git://github.com/jajja/jorm.git
     > cd jorm